 - 1. What new possibilities do you see from the cases? - 2.
 What support do you or your team need to start? - 3.
 What conversation will you have?
 With whom? - 4.
 What hesitancy do you have?
-From others?
+What hesitancy do others have?